Phonics

 ‘Little Wandle’ assessments are used to assess pupils progress every half-term and these assessments influence the books children read and take home.
 Their reading books are closely matched to their phonic ability and support them to build their confidence and love of reading.

-Phonics and Spelling
+Phonics and Spelling.

 • Phonics activities are practical, engaging and varied to ensure all learners are engaged and making progress.
-At the end of Reception, children achieving early learning goal in writing will write some ‘irregular common words’.
+At the end of Reception, children achieving the early learning goal in writing will write some ‘irregular common words’.
 Some words are spelt correctly and others are phonetically plausible.

 • Y1 is a foundation year for spelling, with children being taught important spelling patterns and exception words as well as how split digraphs work.